He Who Gets Slapped (film): Alleged Lugosi appearance

 For years, it was thought that Bela Lugosi had played an uncredited bit part in this film, but this was never confirmed.
 The rumor originated from the discovery of a still from the film found in Lugosi's scrapbook posthumously, showing an unidentified clown speaking to Lon Chaney in one scene.
 People close to Lugosi thought it was evidence that Lugosi had appeared in the film, but film historians all agree that it is very unlikely as Lugosi was either in Chicago or New York City at the time this film was made in Hollywood.

 Release

 The film took in $881,000, and made a profit of $349,000.
 He Who Gets Slapped was released on DVD by Warner Home Video on November 30, 1999.
-Warner has re-released the film several times as a part of its 6-disk Warner Archive Collection, first on November 22, 2011 and later on June 23, 2015.
+Warner has re-released the film several times as a part of its 6-disc Warner Archive Collection, first on November 22, 2011 and later on June 23, 2015.